r-rishabh-j/RISC-V-Simulator/Phase2/README.txt

 Steps to run via command-line interface for pipelined and with data forwarding:
 Enter your machine code in a file with an appropriate file name.
 Run the command python main.py <path to instruction file> on windows or python3 main.py <path to instruction file> on mac or Linux.
 User will be prompted to set knobs for the simulator.
+Inputs for setting the knobs would be printed on the commandline interface.
 Meaningful messages from the simulator will be displayed on the terminal.
 Register and memory outputs will be stored in RegisterDump_<knob_config>.mc and MemoryDump_<knob_config>.mc respectively.
+User will be informed at the end of the program where the output has been directed to.

 PHASE2 DESCRIPTION: